HVML/HVML-Docs/en/embed-python-in-hvml-program-en.md

 Among them, `$PY.local.x()` returns an HVML native entity representing a Python complex object, and its default getter is called again on this native entity, namely `$PY.local.x()()`, will perform data type conversion.
 This conversion will construct Python's Unicode string, bytes or byte array, list, dictionary, and set into corresponding HVML data types, which are string, byte sequence, array, object, and generic set respectively.
 Without such conversion, these Python objects are represented in HVML programs as native entity dynamic objects. `None`, `True`, `False`, integers, and floating numbers in Python do not do this kind of processing, and are directly equivalent to the `null`, `true`, `false`, `longint`, and `number` data types of HVML.
 For cases where the conversion cannot be performed, such as executing the default getter on a custom Python class object, it will be equivalent to calling Python's `str()` function on it.

-Obviously, by using `$PY` variable to construct our expected mixed evaluation expression, and using it for the attribute value of HVML element or the content of operation element, it is very convenient to embed Python code into HVML, thus taking full advantage of the rich modules and functions in the Python ecosystem.
+Obviously, by using `$PY` variable to construct our expected mixed evaluation expression, and using it for the attribute value of HVML element or the content of action element, it is very convenient to embed Python code into HVML, thus taking full advantage of the rich modules and functions in the Python ecosystem.

 Before entering the topic of this article, let's take a look at Python exception handling.
 If an exception occurs when executing Python code or calling the interface provided by the Python interpreter (currently using CPython), HVML will uniformly report the `ExternalFailure` exception, and the further Python exception name is given by `$PY.except`.
 As shown in the following example: